In the guide

 How should I describe products?

-The law states that your descriptions should not give false information, nor should they deceive - or be likely to deceive - a consumer, which then makes him act in a different way.
-For example, a consumer might buy an item that he would not have if the description hadn't been misleading.Back to top
+The law states that your descriptions should not give false information, nor should they deceive - or be likely to deceive - a consumer, which then makes them act in a different way.
+For example, a consumer might buy an item that they would not have if the description hadn't been misleading.Back to top

 What do I have to tell the consumer?